teodosin/digital-fabrication/src/posts/fablab-00.md

 At the start of the Studio course I also discovered a highly interesting glove project dubbed [ImmersiveGloves](https://github.com/ras-marques/ImmersiveGloves).
 This project used IMUs on each finger to track the finger movements.
 They've showed very accurate tracking of fingers, including splay.
 Currently they're adding a second set of IMUs for each finger, which would capture both of the independent ranges of motion that the fingers have.
 The project is impressive, to say the least.
 I would love to take inspiration from it, but I discovered it too late to fit it into my scope.
 So that will have to happen on my own time.

+## Assignments

+A lot of the groundwork was laid during the weekly assignments.

+Figured out a plausible networking solution during the [networking](fablab-12) and [app programming](fablab-13) weeks.

+Made the first iteration of the board during the [input devices week](fablab-10).

 The steps remaining:
-* Figure out the networking solution [networking week](fablab-12)
-* First iteration of the board from [input devices week](fablab-10)
 * Working code for the input board
-* Quick and dirty glove
+* Quick and dirty glove assembly
 * Second iteration board design
 * 2nd board milling
 * 2nd board soldering
 * 2nd board casing design
 * 2nd board casing printing
 * Assembly
-* Write a simple app to check correctness
+* Expand on the previous [application](fablab-13) to test glove correctness